-If the underwriters exercise their option to purchase additional shares in full, the as adjusted net tangible book value per share after this offering would be \$8.19 per share, representing an increase in as adjusted net tangible book value per share to existing stockholders of \$0.42 per share and immediate dilution in as adjusted net tangible book value per share to new investors purchasing shares in this offering of \$0.42 per share, assuming an public offering price of \$51.41 per share, which was the last reported sale price of our common stock on The NASDAQ Global Market on April 10, 2015.
+If the underwriters exercise their option to purchase additional shares in full, the as adjusted net tangible book value per share after this offering would be \$8.84 per share, representing an increase in as adjusted net tangible book value per share to existing stockholders of \$0.50 per share and immediate dilution in as adjusted net tangible book value per share to new investors purchasing shares in this offering of \$0.50 per share, based on a public offering price of \$52.50 per share.

-The following table summarizes, as of December 31, 2014, on an as adjusted basis described above, the number of shares of our common stock, the total consideration and the average price per share (i) paid to us by existing stockholders and (ii) to be paid by new investors purchasing shares of common stock in this offering at an assumed public offering price of \$51.41 per share, which was the last reported sale price of our common stock on The NASDAQ Global Market on April 10, 2015, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, as of December 31, 2014, on an as adjusted basis described above, the number of shares of our common stock, the total consideration and the average price per share (i) paid to us by existing stockholders and (ii) to be paid by new investors purchasing shares of common stock in this offering at the public offering price of \$52.50 per share, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.